wagiminator/ATtiny13-TinyMoisture/README.md

 ![pic2.jpg](https://github.com/wagiminator/ATtiny13-TinyMoisture/blob/main/documentation/TinyMoisture_pic2.jpg)

 # Hardware
 TinyMoisture uses the resistance measurement method to determine the soil moisture.
-The two electrodes together with the substrate form a variable resistor.
+The two probes together with the substrate form a variable resistor.
 The more humid the soil, the better its conductivity and the lower the electrical resistance.
 Together with the 10k fixed resistor, a voltage divider is formed.
 This voltage can be measured by the ADC of the microcontroller.
 The circuit is based on the [SparkFun Soil Moisture Sensor](https://www.sparkfun.com/products/13322).

 ![wiring.png](https://github.com/wagiminator/ATtiny13-TinyMoisture/blob/main/documentation/TinyMoisture_wiring.png)